 - 1. Enter a title for your submission with no more than 15 words.
 Use mixed-case letters and appropriate punctuation in your title. - 2.
-Select a primary and secondary review panel.

-- 3. Enter a full name, affiliation, and email address for each presenter.
+Select a primary and secondary review panel. - 3.
+Enter a full name, affiliation, and email address for each presenter.
 Do not enter author names in all upper-case letters or all lower-case letters.
 This information establishes a unique identity for each person, ensuring that submitters receive a decision status notification for the submission.
 Identify the presenter of the submission.
-If an author is in the database more than once, we kindly request that you notify SRCD at programoffice@srcd.org so that duplicate records can be merged to avoid scheduling conflicts. - 4.
+If an author is in the database more than once, we kindly request that you notify SRCD at membership@srcd.org so that duplicate records can be merged to avoid scheduling conflicts. - 4.
 In the case of "group authorship" (consortium, program, etc.), use the "Group Authors" field of the submitting process.
-Do not enter individual authors in the submission in the Group Author field or they will not be seen in the program!

-NOTE: Do not include research funding support anywhere in your submission!
-The appropriate place to acknowledge research funding support is in your presentation (should your submission be accepted).
+Do not enter individual authors in the submission in the Group Author field or they will not be seen in the program! - NOTE: Do not include research funding support anywhere in your submission!
+The appropriate place to acknowledge research funding support is in your presentation (should your submission be accepted). - 5.

-- 5. Because of COVID-19: Indicate if the research has been accepted at another conference.
-If yes, indicate which conference and whether the research was presented or not. - 6.
 Enter an integrative statement with a maximum of 250 words.
 Integrative statements must be typed or copied and pasted into the submission website. - a.
 Single-space your integrative statement. - b.
 Do not include the title in the integrative statement. - c.
-Include the name of the Moderator. - 7.
+Include the name of the Moderator. - 6.
 Enter a description with a maximum of 1,000 words.
 Your description must be typed or copied and pasted into the submission website. - a.
 Single-space your description. - b.
 Do not include the title in the description. - c.
 Include names and roles of panelists in the description. - d.
-Include example guestions that will be addressed to roundtable participants. - e.
+Include example questions that will be addressed to roundtable participants. - e.
 Use standard reference citations (last name[s], year) but do not include a reference list.